Deep Blue Sea (1999 film): Plot

-The rest of the group moves on, encountering Preacher.
-Carter and Scoggins go to the flooded laboratory to activate a control panel that drains a stairway to the surface, while Susan heads to her room to collect her research material.
-Carter and Scoggins reach the control panel, but the largest shark storms in, ripping Scoggins apart and damaging the controls.
-In her room, Susan encounters another shark and electrocutes it with a power cable, destroying her research in the process.

-After regrouping, Carter, Susan, and Preacher go to a decompression chamber and swim to the surface while using oxygen tanks to bait the last shark as it attacks.
-Upon reaching the surface, Preacher is grabbed by the shark, suffering injuries to his leg, but he is released when he stabs the shark in the eye with his crucifix.
-Carter realizes that the sharks have been using them to flood the facility so that they can ram their way through the fences at the surface.
+The rest of the group moves on and encounters Preacher.
+Carter and Tom go to the flooded laboratory to activate a control panel that drains a stairway to the surface, while Susan heads to her room to collect her research materials.
+Carter and Tom reach the control panel, but the largest shark storms in, rips Tom apart, and damages the controls.
+In her room, Susan encounters another shark and electrocutes it with a power cable, accepting that she had to destroy her research in the process.
+Carter, Susan, and Preacher regroup and go to a decompression chamber.
+They swim to the surface while using oxygen tanks to bait the last shark into an attack.
+Upon reaching the surface, Preacher is grabbed by the shark and suffers injuries to his leg, but the shark releases him when he stabs it in the eye with his crucifix necklace.
+Carter realizes that the sharks have been manipulating them to methodically flood the facility so that they can ram their way through the fences at the surface and escape into the world.

-To keep the shark from escaping to the sea, Susan deliberately cuts her hand and dives into the water.
-Although she manages to distract the shark with her blood, she is unable to get out of the water and is devoured, despite Carter's efforts to save her.
-While Carter is holding the shark's dorsal fin, Preacher shoots the shark with a harpoon but also pierces Carter's thigh.
-Carter orders Preacher to connect the trailing wire to a battery, sending an electric current to an explosive charge in the harpoon, killing the shark in spectacular fashion.
-Carter manages to free himself just in time after the shark manages to breach the fence right before it gets blown.
-He resurfaces and swims to shore, reuniting with Preacher.
-Moments later, they see a rescue boat approaching the sinking facility.
+To keep the final shark from escaping, the three make a plan to blow it up by shooting it with a harpoon and connecting the harpoon's wire to a battery, sending a massive electric current to an explosive charge in the harpoon.
+Feeling guilty over causing the entire situation, Susan uses herself as bait without telling the others, cutting her hand before diving into the water.
+She distracts the shark with her blood, but is unable to get out of the water in time and is devoured, despite Carter's efforts to save her.
+Carter grabs onto the shark's dorsal fin, and Preacher shoots it with the harpoon, which accidentally pierces Carter's thigh and pins him to the shark.
+Carter nevertheless orders Preacher to connect the wire to the battery, and manages to free himself mere seconds before the shark rams through the fence, where it explodes as it tries to escape.
+Carter resurfaces and swims to shore, reuniting with Preacher.
+Moments later, as they sit on the edge, they see a rescue boat approaching the sinking facility.
+Preacher wryly advises Carter to stop dangling his legs in the water, which he immediately does.